Month: September 2017

 My reflexologist introduced me to this book.
-Its title sounded like a book on project management so it resonated with my thinking framework and my professional need at that moment.
+Its title sounded like a book on project management so it resonated with my thinking framework and my need at that moment.
 I needed to emotionally realign myself in a period of turbulence.
 And times of turbulences are not rare in project managers lives.

 I read it in one go.
 The author kept his promise to keep it simple and understandable for a non-professional audience.
 365 means 3 times a day, 6 times a minute, 5 minutes.
 All you need is your breath and mindfulness.
-And a quite space.
+And a quiet space.
 The guide offers detailed explanations on how to reach 365.
-The 365 is the foundation i was looking for in my modest yoga and meditation practice.
+The 365 is the foundation I was looking for in my modest yoga and meditation practice.

 If you are curious to learn more, visit http://www.coherence.info.